 Pace University: bfa acting for film, tv, voice-overs, & commercials

-Visual Storytelling: Taught by master film buff Shaun Seneviratne.
+Visual Storytelling: Taught by filmmaker Shaun Seneviratne.
 This class focused on all the behind the scenes production elements of creating a film.
 I wrote my first screenplay in this class, and the film has been fully produced, bare bones guerrilla film style.

 Self Scripting: Taught by Actor/Director Anthony Arkin and Tony nominated actress Amelia Campbell.
-This class allowed me to write a completed short film screenplay that I would star in.
-This project was an experimental short version of a full feature-length screenplay I am currently writing.
+This class allowed me to write a completed short film screenplay that I would star in, an experimental short version of a full feature-length screenplay.

 Advanced Screenwriting: Taught by screenwriter Jonathan Danziger.
 This class gave me the opportunity to learn screenwriting techniques and write a full feature-length screenplay.